sitBLR-Workshop/Q1-2026/exercises/ex2/README-BRUNO.md

 In this exercise, we will evaluate our basic prompt using the evaluation data set provided and the AI Core evaluation service.

-## Exercise 2.1 Create a template for the bas prompt
+## Exercise 2.1 Create a template for the base prompt

 After completing these steps you will have created and stored a prompt template, and evaluated it with a set of metrics.